anthonypaulnoble.com

 on application given.

-I encourage numbing creams or pain relief if you feel you are sensitive to the pain (as this can lead to impairing the end result).
+I encourage numbing creams or pain relief if you feel you are sensitive to the pain, doing long sessions, or being tattooed in the most painful areas on the body.

-Lack of resistance and a calm mood goes a long way.
+Relaxation, lack of resistance, and a calm mood, go a long way.

 Tattooing can be a 'surrendering' process for the client, both in terms of that pain, and the final result.
-Trust and patience is needed ofcourse.
+Trust and patience is highly beneficial.

-Breaks or stopping for whatever reason is fine, and the sessions are always flexible.
+Breaks or stopping for whatever reason are fine, and the sessions are always flexible.
 I hope to help you feel comfortable and unpressured.

 // Advice for Tattoo Clients